PSWil/UFOs/README.md

 ## Summary

+The webpage and table do a very good job of displaying and filtering the data of UFO sightings in the US for a particular amount of time it does have some shortcomings.

 - does not have the functionality to add live data as it comes in.
 The data that is a part of the data file will stay the same unless someone manually goes in and updates it.
 - two recommendations for future changes would be the implement live data functionality and be able to filter both the duration of the sighting and buzz words from the comments.